veloper/Wait-For-Zeus/README.md

 ```

 ## Warnings & Limitations
-* The script was developed over a weekend and is largely untested.
+* The script was developed for fun over a weekend and should be treated as a **Proof of Concept** at this point in time.
 * All process parsing is scoped through the current `tty`, which should be fine so long as each app has a seperate terminal tab.
     * **However**, the script will not operate as expected if one decides to switch between Rails projects (within the same tab/session) and calls `./wait_for_zeus.sh` multiple times.